deanveloper/findregex/README.md

 | `-r` | false | Change `-f` and `-x` to take regular expressions instead of comma-separated globs | `-r -f 'year_\d{2,4}.js$' -x '(node_modules|dist)$'` |
 | `-h` | false | Get into the nitty-gritty | `findregex -h` |

+# CLI Installation

+Go to [releases](https://github.com/deanveloper/findregex/releases) and download the correct binary for your platform, and put the binary somewhere in your `PATH` (ie in `/usr/bin`)

 ## Examples

  * Find lines which set properties on `window` in javascript files, except in `node_modules`: